 Stage 4 was acknowledged but difficult to treat.
 There wasn’t a magic bullet to be found anywhere.

-Well, there we go: I’ve given you a drastically over-simplified version with no sensitivity to the nuances of individual bodies and the nature of their initial attacks.
+Well, there we go: I’ve given you an over-simplified version with no sensitivity to the nuances of individual bodies and the nature of their initial attacks.
 But the general story is this: if the muscles in the post-polio body, especially the ones that had been originally stricken, are over-worked, they get sore, weak and tired.
 They’re slow to recover.
 Vital amino acids are depleted.
 Though the muscles like a little exercise and stimulation, they definitely don’t want too much, and will pack it in completely to make their point.

 I’ve done a lot of researching over the last year or so, as my own body shows more and more signs of something beyond normal ageing.
 I’ve sat glued to my computer, combing the web for what it can reveal.
 I’ve studied journals and scholarly articles…but the other day I had a revelation.
 I don’t know a single person in Australia who had polio, I said, and how strange is that?
-Eve reminded me about a friend we’d known decades ago, and I found a way to contact her.
+Housemate Eve reminded me about a friend we’d known decades ago, and I found a way to contact her.
 We had a great old conversation, and that inspired me to track down a post-polio support group in Port Macquarie, just over an hour’s drive from here.
 Yesterday I drove there to meet Gail, the group’s leader; I made a friend and took away a great deal of local information, wisdom and good will.